JavanPoirier/AudioMixer/README.md

 	- Static Applications
 		Want a application to stay on the same key regardless if it's open or not?
 Make it static.

-	- Application Whitelisting
-		Have applications you want to take priority over others?
-Setup your whitelist to have those applications always show first.

 	- Application Blacklisting
 		Have an application you know you will never want to control?
 Add it to your blacklist to prevent it from ever being displayed on your Stream Deck.

 ## Controls
 	- Blacklist An App
 		No need to head into Stream Deck and manually blacklist it.
-Hold down the key for 3 seconds and it will be auto-magically added to your blacklist.
+Hold down the key for 2 seconds and it will be auto-magically added to your blacklist.

 ### Known Limitations